stas-sultanov/docs/process/continous-production.md

 ## Cross cuting example

-Step 1 : Idea creation.
+Step 1 : Analysis.
 Based on customer input PO decidedes to implement a scheduler that would allow to schedule appointments online.
 After discussion with SA, it has been decided to implement with O365 \ Exchange.

-Step 2 : Requiremtes production.
+Step 2 : Design.
 PO works together with SA and LQA on exact requirements on how to implement functionality are created, test steps required to test functionality are created also.

 Step 3: Implementation.